-See all of Moscow Ballet’s Community Engagement programs:
+See all of NUTCRACKER!
+Magical Christmas Ballet's Community Engagement Programs:

 Dance with Us Ballerinas teach, rehearse and inspire 6000+ local student dancers in Host Dance Studios every year on the US/Canada tour.
 The aspiring young dancers perform on stage side-by-side with the professional company of 40 members.